 While Hyatt and Starwood do a lot to differentiate between mid-tier and top-tier status, Hilton and Marriott are kind of the opposite — they don’t do enough to differentiate between mid-tier and top-tier status.

-One benefit of the Hilton Honors Ascend Card from American Express, is that you get Hilton Honors Gold status for as long as you have the card.
+One benefit of the Hilton Honors American Express Surpass® Card, is that you get Hilton Honors Gold status for as long as you have the card.
 That’s a huge benefit for a $95 annual fee (Rates & Fees), given that Gold status gets you complimentary internet and breakfast/lounge access.
 As far as I’m concerned those are the single most valuable hotel benefits, and justify the annual fee after just one or two stays.

 But the card also offers Diamond status after spending $40,000 on the card in a year.
 While having the card for Gold status is a no brainer, for the better part of a year I’ve been pondering whether it makes sense to put $40,000 of spend on the card for Diamond status.
 As far as I’m concerned the two most valuable benefits of Diamond status are as follows: